 The construction of the dataset has been implemented through a critical analysis of a wide set of clinical studies.

-The selection of the relevant researchs has been carried out according to the instructions contained in the PRISMA [26].
+The selection of the relevant researchs has been carried out according to the instructions contained in the PRISMA [26] (S1 File).
 The scientific literature of interest has been identified from keywords selections on the PubMed database, in a period ranging from 1965 to 2016.
 Specifically, the research has been conducted by combining the words "cancer", "neoplasm", "solid tumor" and "clinical trial" with the name of each target agent.

 As a second step, we have identified the papers dealing with human studies and randomized trials published in English and meeting the following criteria: 1) phase III studies conducted in patients with cancer; 2) random assignment of participants to treatment with a target therapy or a control (standard of care, placebo or best supportive care).
 In case of several publications related to the same experiment, only the most recent one or the most complete referring to included trial has been considered.
 Phase I and phase II trials has been excluded because of their variability and the lack of sufficient controls.